How to notify us over the holiday period.

 What can you do?

-• Ensure café layout/design limits the need to push, pull or carry equipment or loads (for example, good path design, floor surfaces that allow goods to be moved directly to storage areas).
+- Ensure the layout/design limits the need to push, pull, or carry equipment or loads (for example, good path design, floor surfaces that allow goods to be moved directly to storage areas).

-• Ensure service counters and food preparation surfaces are between hip and waist height.
+- Ensure service counters and food preparation surfaces are between hip and waist height and suit your workers.

-• Order stock in smaller containers that are easier to store and lift.
+- Order stock in smaller containers that are easier to store and handle.

 Always ask workers for input on identifying health and safety risks, and when choosing solutions.
 People are more likely to take responsibility and make good choices if they’ve been involved in the conversation.
 Workers are the eyes and ears of your business.
 They could suggest practical, cost-effective solutions.